vettom/vettom.github.io/docs/K8s/external-dns.md

 ### IAM policy and pod identity

-1. Create IAM policy with necessary permissions.
+**Step 1.** Create IAM policy with necessary permissions.
 Note that this policy is open to manage all zones, ideally restrict policy to respective ZoneID.
 ```json
 # IAM policy external_dns_iam_policy allowing DNS updates.
     {